kworkflow/kworkflow/README.md

 kw help
 ```

-> Finally, everytime that you want to update your `kw` just
+> Finally, everytime that you want to update your `kw`, just
-pull from this repository and install again (`./setup -i` remove legacy files
+pull from this repository and install again (`./setup -i` removes legacy files
-and intall new one).
+and installs new ones).

 # Global configuration file

 > All the default configurations used by kworflow can be seen at
 "~/.config/kw/etc/kworkflow.config"; this config file has a comment on each
 configuration option.
-Finally, it is important to highlight that kw loads de
+Finally, it is important to highlight that kw loads the
 default configurations; next, it tries to find a local configuration file
-(detailed ahead) and overwrite the global option by the ones read from the
+(detailed ahead) and overwrites the global options with the ones read from the
 local config file.

 # Local configuration file

-> One of the features of this project, it is the ability to set a specific set
+> One of the features of this project is the ability to set a specific set
 of configuration per directory.
 For example, if you have a particular kernel
 tree named 'drm-work' and want a different configuration from the default you
 can follow these steps: